Subscribe to my Newsletter

 Here you enter all the details about you and your site.
 This item is relatively self-explanatory and quickly completed.

-Now it gets trickier: here you will be asked to change your site’s nameservers to use Ezoic’s CDN (Content Delivery Network).
+Now it gets trickier: Here you will be asked to change the nameservers of your site in order to use the CDN (Content Delivery Network) from Ezoic.
 The best way to do this is to contact your hoster.
-I am with The Happy Jetlagger at Hostpress*, there you can change the nameservers yourself in the backend, but at all-inkl for example you can only do that via customer support.
+I’m with The Happy Jetlagger at Hostpress*, where you can change the nameservers yourself in the backend, but with all-inkl, for example, this can only be done via customer support.

 There is a second option that was shown to me at the time: The connection via a wordpress plugin to be installed.
 I don’t know if the option still exists, however, I had to install the plugin myself in the course of the setup additionally, because something (once again) did not run smoothly.

-Step 3 gets down to the nitty gritty: this is where you need to connect your Ezoic account to Google Ads Manager so that Ezoic can set up Ads.txt.
+Step 3 gets down to the nitty-gritty: Here you need to connect your Ezoic account to Google Ads Manager so that Ezoic can set up the Ads.txt.
 However, with a little help from Ezoic’s support pages, this is usually doable.

-But with the placeholders it gets difficult: There you have to define the places where the ads will appear later.
+However, it gets difficult with the placeholders: there you have to define the places where the ads will appear later.
 Sounds easier than it is!
 Anyway, I was very happy that this point was completely taken over by the Ezoic support staff assigned to me and completely set up all the ad spaces for me.
 He also probably had to define each individual place for this, there is probably no automatic setting, as one might think with all the technology with AI etc..
 Already crazy.

 In the last point you should set up Leap.
 Leap promises in principle exactly what caching plugins promise: The page is optimized to pass the Core Web Vitals.

 However, Ezoic also works without Leap.
 Maybe you already use a caching plugin on your blog.
-But here’s the twist: Caching plugins tend to conflict with Ezoic.
+But here comes the twist: caching plugins often lead to conflicts in connection with Ezoic.

 I, for example, previously used the paid version of WP Rocket, as it is included in my (rather expensive, but good) hosting package at Hostpress* and gave the site significantly better loading times.
-Unfortunately, I had to switch to Leap to improve the poor loading times without the caching plugin – a disadvantage of Ezoic for me.
+Unfortunately, I had to switch to Leap in order to improve the poor loading times without a caching plugin – a disadvantage of Ezoic for me.

-All in all, setting up Ezoic is not as foolproof as it might suggest.
+All in all, setting up Ezoic is not as easy as it is made out to be.
 In any case, you should allow yourself enough time to take care of any stumbling blocks and choose the time so that you can get over any loading time problems or layout errors.

-Ezoic is originally a US company, but has a German branch and also offers German customer support.
-As much as I still struggle with Ezoic itself, I was and am beyond thrilled with my onboarding experience at Ezoic.
-From day 1, I was accompanied by a super committed consultant who always stood by me in countless e-mails and several video calls when things got stuck somewhere and I almost lost my patience.
+Ezoic is originally a US company, but has a German branch and also offers German-language customer support.
+As much as I still struggle with Ezoic itself, I was more than thrilled with my onboarding experience at Ezoic.
+From day 1, I was accompanied by a dedicated consultant who was always at my side in countless emails and several video calls when things got stuck somewhere and I almost lost patience.
 (Thanks Stephen for your input!)

-After the onboarding phase of several weeks or 2-3 months, as the case may be, you are then handed over to the regular customer support, so to speak, which is also German-speaking if desired.
-Here I can also only report good experiences!
+After the onboarding phase of several weeks or 2-3 months, depending on the situation, you are then handed over to regular customer support, which is also available in German on request.

 Advantages